Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Tokyo Geisha Cultural Experience

-Spending time with a Geisha is a fantastic activity to add to your Tokyo travel plan.
 Spend 1.5 hours in the company of a geisha as you learn about the fascinating Japanese culture.
-While you enjoy refreshments, the geisha will perform songs, dances and play games.
-Book it!
+While you enjoy dinner, the geisha will perform songs, dances and play games.
+Learn more!

 Watch a Sumo Wrestling Practice

-Most travelers don’t think of wrestling practice as a place to visit in Tokyo, Japan – but it is on this short tour!
-Learn about the Sumo wresting tradition while you observe morning practice.
-Spend two hours with your guide and wrestlers at this up-close experience.
+Learn about the tradition of Sumo wresting while you observe morning practice.
+Spend two hours with your guide and wrestlers during this up-close experience.
 Find out more!

 Go-Kart Street Tour

-Spend either 4 or 8-hours with a professional guide on a tour that features your top places to visit in Tokyo, Japan.
-Let your guide know exactly what you want to see and let them custom plan a perfect Tokyo sightseeing day for you.
-Book it now!
+If you’d prefer, spend either 4 or 8-hours with a professional guide on a private tour that features your top places to visit in Tokyo.

 Chureito Pagoda viewpoint in Kawaguchiko, Japan

-There are numerous Tokyo day trips for visitors who are interested in seeing more of Japan on a one-day tour.
+There are numerous Tokyo day trips for those who are interested in seeing more of Japan.
 Both private and group side trips from Tokyo venture to nearby cities and nature parks.

 Tokyo to Hakone Day Trip (Mt.
 Fuji)

-Ranked as one of the best day trips from Tokyo, the Mt.
-Fuji and Lake Ashi by Bullet Train trip is a must for visitors who want to escape the city.
-On the full day Tokyo tour, guests travel to Hokone National Park where they will see Mt.
-Fuji, take a boat cruise on Lake Ashi and ride the Mt.
-Komagatake Ropeway for stellar views.
-Learn more!
+Ranked as one of the best excursions from Tokyo, the Mt.
+Fuji and Lake Ashi by Bullet Train Trip is a must for visitors who want to escape the city.

 Visit the UNESCO World Heritage Toshogu Shrine and Kegon Waterfall at Nikko National Park on a one-day trip from Tokyo.
 Get the details!